-- There are no borrowing constraints. - See Azariadis et al. (JEDC, 2019) for a version with some households excluded from credit markets. - There is no population growth in this version. - There is no default. - Prices are flexible. - Capital is fixed. - We ignore the effective lower bound in this version; see Azariadis et al. (JEDC, 2019). - All policies are set credibly for all time $t \in (-\infty, +\infty)$.
+- There are no borrowing constraints. - See Azariadis et al. (JEDC, 2019) for a version with some households excluded from credit markets. - There is stochastic labor force (= population) growth in this version. - There is no default. - Prices are flexible. - Capital is fixed. - We ignore the effective lower bound in this version; see Azariadis et al. (JEDC, 2019). - All policies are set credibly for all time $t \in (-\infty, +\infty)$ .